Spotted towhee: Distribution and habitat

 Its breeding habitat in the southwest is largely dependent on coastal sage scrub, as it provides cover from predators.
 It migrates to northern and northwestern United States and southwestern Canada to breed in scrubland, parks and suburban gardens.
 Northwestern birds migrate eastwards to the central plains of the United States, mostly the northwestern-central Great Plains.
 In other areas, some birds may move to lower elevations in the winter.
 Their breeding habitat is chaparral, thickets or shrubby areas across western North America.
 Spotted towhee hybridizes with eastern towhee where their ranges overlap in the Midwest (mainly in Nebraska, and North and South Dakota), and with collared towhee where their ranges overlap in southwestern Mexico.

 Taxonomy

-A total of 21 subspecies are accepted:
+A total of 21 subspecies are recognised: